LYNX

 About

-LYNX - Center for the Interdisciplinary Analysis of Images, Contexts, Cultural Heritage is a research unit of the IMT School for Advanced Studies Lucca, connected to the Curricula in Analysis and Management of Cultural Heritage (AMCH) and Museum Studies (MUST) programs within the PhD in Cultural Systems.
+LYNX - Center for the Interdisciplinary Analysis of Images, Contexts, Cultural Heritage is a research unit of the IMT School for Advanced Studies Lucca, connected to the PhD Program Cultural Systems, with its two tracks AMCH (Analysis and Management of Cultural Heritage) and MUST (Museum Studies).
+LYNX participates also in the Phd program in Management of Digital Transformation (MDT).
+Moreover, LYNX contributes to the National PhD in Heritage Science, whose Curriculum 8 (Analysis and Management of Cultural Heritage - AMCH) is led by IMT.

-Founded in 2011 as LYNX - Center for the Interdisciplinary Analysis of Images and revised in 2022, LYNX promotes and carries out case study based research projects concerning the mechanisms of image production and their contextually specific reception and use.
+Founded in 2011 as LYNX - Center for the Interdisciplinary Analysis of Images and revised in 2022, LYNX promotes and carries out case study based research projects concerning the mechanisms of production, use, transmission, reception, governance and regulation of culture and cultural heritage, with no limitation in terms of cultural, chronological or disciplinary context.

 OUR RESEARCH THEMES